On a problem of optimal transport under marginal martingale constraints: Introduction

-We present the classical (non martingale) optimal transport problem in $\R$ that will serve as a guideline to our paper.
-It is developed for an arbitrary strictly convex cost.
-Any cost of this type activates the same theory, which again is characteristic of dimension one. \begin{them} Let $\mu, \nu$ be probability measures and $c$ a cost function defined by $c(x,y)= h(y-x)$, where $h:\R\to\R$ is a strictly convex function.
+\begin{them} Let $\mu, \nu$ be probability measures and $c$ a cost function defined by $c(x,y)= h(y-x)$, where $h\dvtx \R\to\R$ is a strictly convex function.
 We assume that $c$ satisfies the sufficient integrability condition with respect to $\mu$ and $\nu$ and that $C(\mu,\nu)<\infty$.
-The following statements are equivalent \begin{enumerate} \item The measure $\pi$ is optimal. \item The transport preserves the order, i.e.\ there is a set $\Gamma $ with $\pi(\Gamma)=1$ such that whenever $(x,y), (x',y')\in \Gamma$, if $x<x'$ one has also $y\leq y'$. \end{enumerate} \end{them} We have the two following corollaries. \begin{cor} For given measures $\mu$ and $\nu$, if $C(\mu,\nu)$ is finite then there exists a unique optimal minimizer to the transport problem \eqref{big_cost} and it is the monotone coupling $\pi_{\hf}$. \end{cor} One has in fact $\pi_\hf=(G_\mu\otimes G_\nu)_\#\lambda_{[0,1]}$ where $\lambda$ is the Lebesgue measure and $G_\mu$ and $G_\nu$ are the \emph{quantile functions} of $\mu$ and $\nu$, i.e. the non-decreasing and right-continuous functions obtained from the cumulative distribution functions $F_\mu$ and $F_\nu$ as a generalized inverse by the formula $G(s)=\inf\{t\in\R:s\leq F(t)\,\}$.
-This observation is the reason for the alternative name \emph{quantile coupling}.
-For the second corollary recall that a measure $\mu$ is said to be continuous if $\mu(\{x\})=0$ for every $x\in\R$.
+The following statements are equivalent: \begin{longlist}[(1)] \item[(1)] The measure $\pi$ is optimal. \item[(2)] The transport preserves the order, that is, there is a set $\Gamma$ with $\pi(\Gamma)=1$ such that whenever $(x,y), (x',y')\in \Gamma$, if $x<x'$ one has also $y\leq y'$. \end{longlist} \end{them}